mjfrigaard/sharing-your-work/manuscript/04chapter.md

 3) the time/date of the proposed changes, and
 4) any comments about the change

 Unfortunately, tracked changes in Word only applies to a single document at a time.
-When you're working collaboratively (which is quite often), you know asking someone to change a single sentence can result in changes to dozens of files.
+When we're working collaboratively (which is quite often), we know asking someone to change a single sentence can result in changes to dozens of files.
 That's why we need a way to track changes across a project's multiple files.

 ***

 ## Git

-Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) (VCS), which is somewhat like the **Tracked Changes** in Microsoft Word or the **Version History** in Google Docs, but extended to every file in a project.
-Git will help you keep track of your documents, datasets, code, images, and anything else you tell it to keep an eye on.
+Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) (VCS), which is somewhat like the *Tracked Changes* in Microsoft Word or the *Version History* in Google Docs, but extended to every file in a project.
+Git will help us keep track of our documents, datasets, code, images, and anything else we tell it to keep an eye on.

 ### Why use Git?